10 Things to Check Before Signing a Gibraltar Rental (2026)

 In Gibraltar, “furnished” can mean anything from a fully equipped luxury apartment to a flat with a bed and a table.
 There is no standard definition.

-Always get a furniture inventory that lists every item included.
+Get a furniture inventory that lists every item included.
 Check for:

 - Bed frame AND mattress (some provide the frame only)

-- Sofa - condition and cleanliness
+- Sofa: condition and cleanliness

 - Dining table and chairs